 And for the ones wondering if it is worth making pita bread at home, the answer for me is very simple.
-Nothing compares to the smell of some fragrant, warm, golden freshly baked homemade pita bread!
+Nothing compares to the smell of some fragrant, warm, golden fresh homemade pita bread!
 So trust me on this, after you make this easy traditional Greek pitta bread recipe, you will never go for the store version again!

 Homemade Pita bread recipe – A traditional Greek delight